jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 ### Depth-first Search
 Depth-first  search  explores  edges out of the most recently discovered vertex `v` that still has unexplored edges leaving it.Once all of `v`’s edges have been explored, the search “backtracks” to explore edges leaving the vertex from which `v` was discovered.
 This process continues until we have discovered all the vertices that are reachable from the original source vertex.
 If any undiscovered vertices remain, then depth-first search selects one of them asa new source, and it repeats the search from that source.
 The algorithm repeats this entire process until it has discovered every vertex.

-As in breadth-first search, whenever depth-first search discovers a vertex `v` dur-ing a scan of the adjacency list of an already discovered vertex `u`, it records this event  by setting `v`’s predecessor  attribute `v.p` to `u`.
+As in breadth-first search, whenever depth-first search discovers a vertex `v` during a scan of the adjacency list of an already discovered vertex `u`, it records this event  by setting `v`’s predecessor  attribute `v.p` to `u`.

 Unlike  breadth-first  search, whose predecessor subgraph forms a tree, the predecessor subgraph produced bya  depth-first  search  may  be  composed  of  several  trees,  because  the  search  may repeat from multiple sources.
 Therefore, we define the __predecessor subgraph__ of a depth-first search slightly differently from that of a breadth-first search: